zumburuk/ME462_2020/SayMyName_meeting_minutes.md

+## 27 April 2020
+webots seemed to be too cumbersome and loaded for computers offered webgl based solutions: example http://webglsamples.org/aquarium/aquarium.html will decide on: colab vs local jupyter will decide on what wrapper to use around webgl if wrapper it to be used

 ## 20 April 2020
 group is down, they will try to cheer up and meet me in a few days